Rugby-Webb inspires Wales to 29-17 Six Nations win in Italy | Sports-Games

 Scrumhalf Rhys Webb produced a superb individual display in his first start for six years to inspire Wales to a 29-17 bonus-point victory over error-strewn Italy in Saturday's Six Nations fixture in Rome.

-Scrumhalf Rhys Webb produced a superb individual display in his first start for six years to inspire Wales to a 29-17 bonus-point victory over error-strewn Italy in Saturday's Six Nations fixture in Rome.
 The win eases the pressure on coach Warren Gatland as Wales seek to avoid their first Six Nations wooden spoon for 20 years.
+But for Italy it is a 25th successive home loss in the competition having come into the game with much hope of victory.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)